Robert Kinscherff, PhD, JD

 - Associate Vice President for Community Engagement

-- Associate Professor, Doctoral Program in Clinical Psychology
+- Professor, Doctoral Program in Clinical Psychology

 - Member, Threat Assessment and Management Team, WJC

 - Member, Curriculum Review Committee, Clinical Doctoral Program

 - Faculty, Doctoral Clinical Concentration in Forensic Psychology

 - Faculty, Doctoral Clinical Concentration in Children and Families of Adversity and Resilience

 - BA, Political Science, Interdisciplinary Social Sciences, University of California (Berkeley)

 - PhD, Clinical Psychology, City University of New York (1988)

 - JD, Law, Harvard Law School (1992) Magna cum Laude